-Transitioning towards low-input farming practices notably by reducing the use of fertilizers will reduce the amount of nutrients readily available for plants, and as such, will exacerbate the relative effect of belowground compared to aboveground intra-specific competition.
-When plants compete for soil resources, game theory models predicts that individuals will invest in root biomass beyond the payoff point where extra soil resource absorption compensate the marginal cost of the extra root biomass, leading to a Tragedy of the Commons (Hardin, 1968; Zhang et al., 1999; Gersani et al., 2001; Anten and Vermeulen, 2016).
+Transitioning towards low-input farming practices, notably by reducing the use of fertilizers, will reduce the amount of nutrients readily available for plants, and as such, will exacerbate the relative effect of belowground compared to aboveground intra-specific competition.
+When plants compete for soil resources, game theory models predict that individuals will over-invest in root biomass, i.e., they will continue allocating biomass in the roots even when the cost of the root system starts outweighing the benefits associated with the increased access to soil resources, leading to a Tragedy of the Commons (Hardin, 1968; Zhang et al., 1999; Gersani et al., 2001; Anten and Vermeulen, 2016).
 Multiple empirical evidences support this prediction: overinvestment in roots in response to competition has been shown to reduce final aboveground biomass in wheat (Zhu et al., 2019) and soybean (Gersani et al., 2001).
 Topsoil root production also negatively correlates with grain yields in oats and barley (Vain et al., 2023).
-Then, resolving belowground TOC might be key to maintain high yields under low input farming practices.
+Thus, resolving belowground TOC might be key to maintain high yields under low input farming practices.

-Belowground TOC could be resolved by conducting direct selection on root architectural and morphological traits (Donald, 1968)in order to select less competitive root systems.
-(Anten and Vermeulen, 2016)However, this option appears particularly challenging given the difficulty to measure root traits at high throughput on many candidates over several generations, and the little information available on their response to selection (Kuijken et al., 2015).
-Alternatively, one could use the principles that prevent the evolution of TOC in natural ecosystems, notably group selection and kin selection, and apply them in plant breeding to select crops that have less competitive (or more cooperative) root systems, which is the core idea of Darwinian Agriculture and Evolutionary Agroecology (Denison et al., 2003; Weiner et al., 2017).
-Theoretically, these principles can be applied to avoid TOCs and to select more cooperative crops (Montazeaud et al., 2020; Biernaskie, 2022).
+Belowground TOCs could be resolved by conducting direct selection on root architectural and morphological traits, e.g., by selecting smaller root systems with narrower angles as early proposed by Donald (1968).
+Direct selection on the size of resource-foraging organs in the aboveground compartment was very efficient to increase yield in the past, as exemplified with dwarfing genes.
+However, because they are much less visible, root traits have received considerably less attention (Anten and Vermeulen, 2016).
+Even with modern phenotyping tools, direct selection on root traits might be challenging and costly, and we only have little information on how these traits respond to selection (Kuijken et al., 2015).
+Alternatively, one could use the principles that prevent the evolution of TOCs in natural ecosystems, notably group selection and kin selection, and apply them in plant breeding to select crops that have less competitive (or more cooperative) root systems, which is the core idea of Darwinian Agriculture and Evolutionary Agroecology (Denison et al., 2003; Weiner et al., 2017).
+Theoretical models suggest that these evolutionary principles can be used to avoid TOCs and to select more cooperative crops (Montazeaud et al., 2020; Biernaskie, 2022).
 However, they are not straightforward to implement in practice, and they rely on high genetic relatedness between individuals, meaning that they produce varieties in which individuals are genetically homogeneous.
-Both ecological and agronomic research, in contrasts, suggest that there are multiple benefits to increase genetic diversity within crop stands.
+Both ecological and agronomic research, in contrast, suggest that there are multiple benefits to increase genetic diversity within crop stands.
 For example, mixing different varieties in the same field can be very efficient at limiting pathogen spreads and disease severity (Wolfe, 1985; Mundt et al., 1995; Zhu et al., 2000; Finckh and Wolfe, 2006), and, on average, varietal mixtures yield 2-5% more than expected on the basis of their pure stand components, which is known as overyielding (Kiær et al., 2009; Borg et al., 2018; Reiss and Drinkwater, 2018; Beillouin et al., 2021).